tmm1/flyapp-mastodon/README.md

 To upgrade to a new version of Mastodon, change the version number on the first line of `Dockerfile`, and then check the release notes for upgrade instructions.

+If there are migrations that need to be run, make sure that the release command in `fly.toml` is uncommented.

 If there are migrations that must be run before deploying to avoid downtime, you can run the pre-deploy migrations using a second app.
 By scaling this app to a VM count of zero, it won't add to our bill, but it will let us run the pre-deploy migrations as a release command before the web processes get the new code.

 ```